 Digital Object Identifier (DOI)

 Levenson, Jonathan M.; Schroeter, Sally; Carroll, Jenna C.; Cullen, Valerie; Asp, Eva; Proschitsky, Ming; Chung, Charlotte H.Y.; Gilead, Sharon; Nadeem, Muhammad; Dodiya, Hemraj B.; Shoaga, Shadiyat; Mufson, Elliott J.; Tsubery, Haim; Krishnan, Rajaraman; Wright, Jason; Solomon, Beka; Fisher, Richard; and Gannon, Kimberley S., "NPT088 reduces both amyloid-b and tau pathologies in transgenic mice" (2016).
-Neurobiology Articles.
+Translational Neuroscience.
 339.